Frequently Asked Questions about Education, Health and Care Needs Requests/Assessments/Plans

 - Educational, Health and Care Needs Assessment Information and Links to Apply

-- Post-16 SEND Transport to school/collegeand Post-19 arrangements for Young Adult Learners with an EHCP
+- Post-16 SEND Travel Assistance to school/college and Post-19 arrangements for Young Adult Learners with an EHCP

 - Annual Review Paperwork / Forms